Skip to main content

 Minimum Requirements

-• FAA Flight Instructor Certificate
+• Flight Instructor Certificate - Airplane

-• Valid FAA Class III Medical Certificate
+• Valid Class 1, 2, 3 FAA Medical Certificate

-• Ability to work in the United States
+• Eligible to work within the U.S.

 Preferred Requirements